Pinafore/ml-hw/project/default.md

 The setup is relatively simple.
 There are a bunch of questions of the form:

-""This phenomenon occurs twice as quickly in the Moran model as in the Wright-Fisher model.""
+> This phenomenon occurs twice as quickly in the Moran model as in the Wright-Fisher model.

+You have four options, one of which is correct:
+1. Genetic drift
+2. Hamiltonian (quantum mechanics)
+3. Georg Wilhelm Friedrich Hegel
+4. Group (mathematics)

+In the training data, you know that the correct answer is the the first answer (Genetic drift).
+Your goal is to use machine learning to learn how to answer these questions on test questions which have the same form.

 ## AI2 Science Challenge